deysarkarswarup/Authorship-Identification-of-Bengali-Poetry-using-Machine-Learning-and-NLP/README.md

 - Then the scraped data was preprocessed and labelling of each poem has been done manually.
 Label 1 for Sukanta Bhattacharya, Label 2 for Rabindranath Tagore, Label 3 for Kazi Nazrul Islam

+### Feel free to contibute... and give it a star if you like the repo.